locallyoptimistic/LocallyOptimistic/content/post/the-blacker-the-box.md

 For these types of problems, a purely black-box prediction model is rarely the best approach.
 The reason why is that you, as the analyst, probably have more information about the underlying phenomenon than are encoded in the data that model would have access to.

-If you try to apply a deep-net to your LTV data, you will probably get lots of very precise predictions but your chance of over-fitting the model will be very high, and you will have a very limited ability to predict customer LTV beyond the time periods that are represented in your data set.
+If you try to apply a deep-net to your LTV data, you will probably get lots of very accurate in-sample predictions, but your chance of over-fitting the model will be very high, and you will have a very limited ability to predict customer LTV beyond the time periods that are represented in your data set.

 Predicting customer LTV is a great example of this because 1) you will never actually know the true *lifetime* value of your customers and 2) by the time you learn something, your business has likely changed enough underneath you that your model will not generalize very well.
 Fortunately, there has been lots of academic research on the topic of LTV modeling (for retail, for non-profit donors, in contractual and non-contractual settings, etc., etc.) so you do not have to start from scratch.
 LTV models almost always combine three ingredients[^5]: